During those times when daily hassles make you feel super stressed out, do you automatically think, “I need a drink?”

-If you need alcohol or food in order to relax, feel comfortable, and be more in tune with your emotions, that could pose a problem in the future.
+When you need alcohol or food to relax, feel comfortable, and be more in tune with your emotions, that could pose a problem in the future.

-If right now you feel like you have to live like a monk or nun to enjoy long-term weight loss as a bariatric surgery patient, that’s not the case at all.
+If you feel like you have to live like a monk or nun to enjoy long-term weight loss as a bariatric surgery patient, that’s not the case at all.

-Stick with us and you’ll soon learn that you can improve your quality of life and your coping skills by learning a few lifestyle tips that don’t involve the consumption of external vices.
+Stick with us, and you’ll soon learn that you can improve your quality of life and coping skills by learning a few lifestyle tips that don’t involve the consumption of external vices.

 Mental Health Issues Are Common in Bariatric Patients

-It can’t be reiterated: If you tend to cope with a drink or food, you are in good company.
+It can’t be reiterated: You are in good company if you tend to cope with a drink or food.
 Mental health issues are common in bariatric patients.

 Having a mental health issue does not imply that you’re crazy or that something is wrong with you.
-Suffering from anxiety, for example, is a mental health problem, and people often turn to alcohol or food to curb it.
+For example, anxiety is a mental health problem, and people often turn to alcohol or food to curb it.

 Overeating on account of anxiety or depression is common as well.
 When you combine alcohol and overeating, you get poor health and a high BMI.
 Alcohol makes it easier to gain weight and harder to lose weight.
-Alcohol also contains empty calories, compounding the weight gain caused by the consumption of too many calories when you overeat.
+Alcohol also contains empty calories, compounding the weight gain caused by consuming too many calories when you overeat.

 The good news is that when you sit down with your bariatric surgeon during your initial consultation, all these things will be discussed.
-Seeing a mental health specialist can be and often is a part of all bariatric surgeon treatment plans.
+Seeing a mental health specialist can often be a part of all bariatric surgeon treatment plans.
 Your doctor is banking as much on your success as you are.
-The whole surgical center office staff, your friends and family, we all want you to succeed.
-Getting mental health can help you form new coping mechanisms, leading to long-term weight loss, and a finer quality of life.
+The whole surgical center office staff, your friends, and your family want you to succeed.
+Mental health can help you form new coping mechanisms, leading to long-term weight loss and a finer quality of life.

 Usually, at this point, the people considering bariatric surgery will ask if they can ever drink or treat themselves with food after undergoing a weight loss procedure.